-Explore the haunted secrets of the famous Gadsby’s Tavern in Alexandria.
-Come see it all with our experienced guides here at US Ghost Adventures.
+Discover the haunted secrets of the famous Gadsby’s Tavern in Alexandria on a tour with US Ghost Adventures.

 Before Washington D.C., Alexandria was Virginia’s central business, political, and social hub.
 It makes sense, considering it rests on the port of the Potomac River and the National Highway.
 The highway was a direct link to Philadelphia, the nation’s then capital city.